apache/pulsar/site2/docs/client-libraries-java.md

 ## Reader interface {#readers}

 With the [reader interface](getting-started-concepts-and-architecture.md#reader-interface), Pulsar clients can "manually position" themselves within a topic, reading all messages from a specified message onward.
-The Pulsar API for Java enables you to create  {% javadoc Reader client org.apache.pulsar.client.api.Reader %} objects by specifying a topic, a {% javadoc MessageId client org.apache.pulsar.client.api.MessageId %}, and {% javadoc ReaderConfiguration client org.apache.pulsar.client.api.ReaderConfiguration %}.
+The Pulsar API for Java enables you to create  {@inject: javadoc:Reader:/client/org/apache/pulsar/client/api/Reader} objects by specifying a topic, a {@inject: javadoc:MessageId:/client/org/apache/pulsar/client/api/MessageId}, and {@inject javadoc:ReaderConfiguration:/client/org/apache/pulsar/client/api/ReaderConfiguration}.

 Here's an example: